sematext/logagent-js/README.md

 # Upstart script (ubuntu)

-Modify this script (LOGSENE_TOKEN and GLOB_PATTERN) and place it in /etc/init/logagent.conf
+Modify this script and place it in /etc/init/logagent.conf

 ```
-description "Upstart script to launch a node app"
+description "Upstart Logagent"

 start on (local-filesystems and net-device-up IFACE=eth0)
 stop on runlevel [!12345]